hazelcast/hazelcast-reference-manual/src/Map-NearCache.md

       <eviction-policy>LRU</eviction-policy>

       <!--
-        Should the cached entries get evicted if the entries are changed (updated or removed). true of false.
+        Should the cached entries are evicted if the entries are updated or removed.
+        Values can be true of false.
 Default is true.
       -->
       <invalidate-on-change>true</invalidate-on-change>

       <!--
-        You may want also local entries to be cached.
+        You may also want local entries to be cached.
-        This is useful when in memory format for near cache is different than the map's one.
+        This is useful when in memory format for near cache is different from the map's near cache.
-        By default it is disabled.
+        By default it is disabled (false).
       -->
       <cache-local-entries>false</cache-local-entries>
     </near-cache>